 Welcome and Hand of Friendship

-Invocation, Confession and Absolution (portions of Psalm 33)
+Invocation, Confession and Forgiveness (Portions of Exodus 3)

 P: We gather in the name and at the invitation of our great and gracious triune God,

-C: In the name of the Father and of the ✠ Son and of the Holy Spirit.
-Amen.
+C: In the name of the Father and of the ✠ Son and of the Holy Spirit,

 Prayer of the Day